sdothum/dotfiles/chording_engine/README.md

 - Fix obsoleted keycode names (QMK #defines)
 - Fix STR key action string pointers
-- Convert for ARM to handle keyboards with > 32 keys (up to 64)
+- Convert to handle keyboards with > 32 keys (up to 64)
+- Below is the documentation from dennytom..

 # README